Clemapfel/jluna/docs/manual.md

 1234
 ```

 While both ways get us the desired value, neither is a good way to actually manage the variable itself.
 How do we reassign it?
 Can we dereference the c-pointer?
 Who has ownership of the memory?
-All these questions are hard to manage using the C-API, however `jluna` offers a one-stop-shop solution for all of these problems: `jluna::Proxy`.
+Is it safe from the garbage collector?
+All these questions are hard to manage using the C-API, however `jluna` offers a one-stop-shop solution: `jluna::Proxy`.

 A proxy holds two things: the **memory address of its value** and a **symbol**.
 We'll get to the symbol later, for now, let's focus on the memory:<br>
 Memory held by a proxy is safe from the julia garbage collector (GC) and assured to be valid.
 This means we don't have to worry about keeping a reference or pausing the GC when modifying the variable.
 Any memory, be it temporary or something explicitly referenced by a julia-side variable or `Base.Ref`, is guaranteed to be safe to access.

-We rarely create a proxy ourself, most of the time it will be generated for us by `State::(safe_)script`:
+We rarely create a proxy ourself, most of the time it will be generated for us by `State::(safe_)script` or similar functions:

 ```cpp
 State::script("var = 1234")